mrmargolis/robot-vim/README.md

 Take a look at spec/integration\_spec.rb for examples of asserting with Rspec

 ## Author
-RobotVim is developed by Matt Margolis | mrmargolis | matt@mattmargolis.net
+RobotVim is developed by Matt Margolis | @mrmargolis | matt@mattmargolis.net